lionelmace/ibm-cloud-native/README.md

 The Terraform scripts will provision all those Cloud Services:

-* a VPC with 3 subnets, 3 public gateways
+* VPC with 3 subnets, 3 public gateways
-* a cluster Kubernetes
+* Kubernetes cluster
-* a cluster OpenShift
+* OpenShift cluster
-* a database Mongo Standard with VPE (Virtual Private Endpoint)
+* Mongo Standard Database with VPE (Virtual Private Endpoint)
-* a Log Analysis based on Mezmo
+* Log Analysis based on Mezmo
-* a Cloud Monitoring based on Sysdig
+* Cloud Monitoring based on Sysdig
-* a Object Storage with a bucket
+* COS (Cloud Object Storage) with a bucket
-* a Key Protect to encrypt the COS bucket and the Mongo database
+* Key Protect to encrypt the COS bucket and the Mongo database
-* Some CBR (Context-Based Restrictions) Zones and Rules
+* CBR (Context-Based Restrictions) Zones and Rules
-* A Secrets Manager (Hashicorp Vault aaS) to store the cluster certificate
+* Secrets Manager (Hashicorp Vault aaS) to store the cluster certificate

 Both Log Analysis and Monitoring instances will be attached to the clusters.